 For teachers adapting to pandemic, inspiration from teachers and students during Holocaust

-This week is Teacher Appreciation Week.
+yelp best dating sites for over 50 This week is Teacher Appreciation Week.
 All over the country, and indeed, much of the world, teachers are adapting to online education.
 Teachers, students, and parents struggle with technology, disparities and lack of access to high speed internet and staying engaged in remote learning, even while they and their students and students’ families grapple with the social, medical, and financial challenges of the COVID-19 outbreak.
 Despite this uncertainty, teachers have risen to the challenge and are continuing to educate and support their students.

-Throughout history, educators have had to struggle with and adapt to times and situations when teaching was difficult, if not impossible.
+free uk black dating sites Throughout history, educators have had to struggle with and adapt to times and situations when teaching was difficult, if not impossible.
 When the Germans occupied the western half of Poland in September, 1939, one of the first things they did was prohibit any form of organized education in the Jewish community.
 Jewish students of all ages were suddenly left without the framework and direction that had been provided by both secular and religious schools.
 Confined in ghettos, struggling to survive in the face of starvation, cold, disease, and forced labor, among other things, Jews nevertheless found ways to continue to educate their youth.

 In the Warsaw ghetto, youth movements that had been active in Poland prior to the outbreak of the war took on a large role in the development of underground education.
 Soon after the Germans had banned Jews from receiving an education, public organizations and private individuals had moved quickly to establish small study groups for older students.
 These study groups were limited in the number of young people they could reach, however.
 Aware that the ghetto lacked the resources to tackle the problem fully, Jewish youth groups both participated in and developed new broad-based educational programs that would reach many more young people.